-The property market is really low at the moment and it definitely appears to be a “buyer’s market” so we’ve been advised by many Calgarians that now is the time to buy.
+The property market is constantly fluctuating thanks to the pandemic, the economy and many other factors.
+While some say it’s a “buyer’s market” and now is the time to buy others are adamant that property isn’t a good investment here.
 We know of a number of new home owners who paid less for their house than the original owners paid.
-But we’re just not sure if it’s a good long-term investment at this point in time – there are just so many unknowns – but I guess we have lots to think about on this front.
+While we really do want to buy our own home,we’re just not sure if it’s a good long-term investment at this point in time – there are just so many unknowns – but I guess we have lots to think about on this front.

 Public education in Calgary (including the Calgary Board of Education (CBE) and Calgary Catholic School District) is basically free to all residents in the city.
-There are a few fees that you may have to pay for your children such as bus transport and noon supervision if your kids are staying at school during recess.
-Thus far, the only fees we’ve had to pay for our two kindergartners, who are in a CBE school, have been transport costs for some excursions and materials for some special art projects.
+There are a few fees that you may have to pay for your children such as bus transport and noon supervision if your kids are staying at school during recess, plus art supplies and excursions.